mje349/citrus_hack_2020_mje349/README.md

 4. Click on Load unpacked
 5. Locate the cloned repo "citrus_hack_2020_mje349" and Select Folder
 6. The Sql Sniper Icon should now appear with you Chrome Extensions
+7. Click on the SQL Sniper icon to scan the webpage - vulnerable elements will turn green
-7. You are now ready to go threat hunting!
+8. You are now ready to go threat hunting!
 ```
 ## Bugs
 ```